mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 At the time, I chalked it up to the holidays.
 Lots of people are on vacation in December, so I assumed things would pick back up in the new year.

 The new year started, and not only did the pace stay slow, the quality of the work degraded.
-The easy, clear communication we'd had at the start of the project had deteriorated to the point where every note required multiple back-and-forths, no matter how simple.
+We had an easy, clear communication at the start of the project, but now a minor note about background color would require three back-and-forths.

 ## "I just don't know when we'll have the hours"

 In early February, I emailed Isaac to ask what was going on.
 We had a call, and he apologized for the way the project was going.
 He admitted that things were bumpy internally at WebAgency.
-Their project manager quit in November, and Isaac was scrambling to cover those duties while also interviewing replacements.
+Their project manager quit in November, and Isaac was scrambling to fill the role himself while also interviewing replacements.

 He confirmed that I wasn't imagining the drop in quality.
 WebAgency was overloaded with work from their larger clients.
 They were squeezing my project into the gaps, so their designers probably weren't as focused as when we started.

 I said I understood I was a small client to them, and I was willing to wait a few weeks until their other work slowed down.
-There were only 10-20 hours of design work left, and I just wanted them to be high-quality October hours and not the harried, pop-in-whenever hours I saw in December and January.
+I just wanted the remaining 10-20 hours of work to be high-quality October hours and not the harried, pop-in-whenever hours I saw in December and January.

 "We'll definitely finish your project.
 I just don't know when we'll have the hours," Isaac told me.
-I asked if it would be done by March, and he said he wasn't sure.
+I asked if they'd have time within the next two months.
+He wasn't sure.

 Isaac did, however, have an idea for how we could complete the project quickly.

 ## The solution is to pay more

-The real issue, Isaac, said was that I was their only hourly client.
+The real issue, Isaac said, was that I was their only hourly client.
 I would always be at the mercy of their long-term retainer clients pre-empting my project.
-So what if I signed a retainer agreement to hire them long-term?
+So what if I signed a retainer agreement to protect my hours each month?
+Their retainers started at 40 hours per month for $160/hr.

-At this point, it seemed clear that WebAgency had played me.
-They structured the work in such a way that everything was about 80% done, but nothing was usable.
-If I took the work to a new agency or freelancer, there'd be a huge amount of rework.
+I felt duped and manipulated.
+They structured the work so that everything was 80-90% done, but nothing was usable.
+If I took the work to a new vendor, there'd be a huge amount of rework.
 And now they were holding the last 20% hostage until I signed an expensive retainer agreement with them?

-I tried to keep my cool.
-I just wanted the project complete, and the project wouldn't finish any faster if I just started yelling at WebAgency or throwing a tantrum about how poorly they were treating me.

-One of the things I liked from the book _Crucial Conversations_ is to approach conflict by reviewing facts that both parties agree on.
-I raised the facts which we both agreed were true:

-- WebAgency's designers had expanded the scope of the project beyond what I'd asked them to do
-- Internal problems at WebAgency reduced the quality of their work
-- Nobody had asked me whether I wanted to switch to a retainer agreement back in November, and I would have happily done it then.

-Given these things, if felt unfair that the solution was just for me to keep paying them more.
+As diplomatically as possible, I told Isaac that I felt like the situation was WebAgency's fault.
+If a retainer agreement was better for everyone, why didn't they propose it months ago?
+The project could have been done by now.

 Isaac conceded that the situation was unfair to me.
 He promised to retroactively adjust my December and January bills as if I'd been on a retainer agreement and refund the difference.
-The offer was not even contingent upon me starting the retainer agreement.
+The offer was not even contingent on the new retainer.

-I appreciated the refund, and it gave me confidence that they weren't just trying to manipulate me.
-I felt and still feel that WebAgency was acting in good faith, but they're a struggling agency, and they have to prioritize clients who contribute more to their bottom line.

-## Start over or push through?

-I had seen WebAgency do excellent work, but I'd also seen them drop the ball.
-Would the retainer get me back to the excellent work?
-It sounded plausible.

-I was in the middle of launching a new product, and I barely had time to do my current work.
-I didn't have time to search, interview, and onboard a new agency or freelancer.

-It would also solve a different problem I had with this redesign.
-My initial plan was for TinyPilot's in-house designers to make the changes to the website, but they had started with small parts like the navbar and footer, and it had been a bumpy process.
-Communication between all the different stakeholders was complicated.
-TinyPilot's developers were used to doing Python and JavaScript development, so they weren't used to such finely-detailed CSS-heavy work.

-Isaac said that their developers could easily solve that problem.
-Their developers do this work all the time, and they're used to collaborating with the design team to resolve design questions.
-Even though WebAgency charged more than TinyPilot's in-house developers, the total cost would be lower since it would reduce the total number of hours.
+But what would we do with 40 hours per month if there were only 20 hours left in the project?
+Isaac proposed that WebAgency take over the design portion of the project that I had planned for TinyPilot's in-house developers to do.
+WebAgency billed a much higher rate than TinyPilot's developers, but Isaac predicted they'd reduce costs overall.
+TinyPilot's devs specialize in Python and JavaScript, but WebAgency's devs do design-heavy work all the time.
+Plus, they already work closely with the designers.

 I signed the retainer.
 My 60 high-quality retainer hours were scheduled to resume in March.

 ## Development begins with... minor bugfixes?

 The retainer agreement started off well.
-Within the first week of the retainer agreement, WebAgency wrapped up almost all of the outstanding design work.
-There were still some small kinks to work out, but two of the three pages were finalized and ready for the developers to apply the designs to the TinyPilot website.
+Within the first week, WebAgency wrapped up almost all of the outstanding design work.
+There were still some small kinks to work out, but two of the three pages were ready to hand over to the developers.

 But then nothing happened.
 For two weeks, there was no activity from the dev team.
 I asked Isaac what was going on, and he explained that WebAgency's schedule is fluid, so they won't necessarily work on my project every week.
 He assured me that by the end of the month, they'd certainly use the remaining 48 hours I'd booked.

-When the month ended, WebAgency hadn't made any changes to bring us closer to publishing the new designs.
+When the month ended, WebAgency hadn't moved the website any closer to the new design.
 Instead, in the last few days of the month, they fixed a bunch of minor bugs from my issue tracker.

 {{<img src="console-log.png" alt="Screenshot of new landing page" hasBorder="true" caption="One of the WebAgency developers used 15 of the month's 60 hours to fix the minor bugs from the end of the task queue.">}}

-I wouldn't have even told them about the bugs in the first place, but WebAgency suggested that I overbook the schedule so that the devs never have to sit idle waiting for the next task.
-So after I added all the design tasks to our Github project, I added in some minor bugs at the end.
-But WebAgency ended up using 15 of the month's 60 hours to fix the minor bugs from the end of the task queue.
-Oof.
+WebAgency had asked me to create a list of development tasks I wanted them to complete, and those bugs were there, but at the end of the list.
+WebAgency encouraged me to overbook the schedule so that the devs never have to sit idle waiting for the next task, as they didn't refund unused hours.

+What I didn't anticipate was that two of WebAgency's developers would split the tasks, and the junior dev would spend a quarter of the month's billable hours chipping away at low-priority bugs from the end of the project list.

 ## The one-week task that took five weeks